Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through parameter decorrelation: Parameter decorrelation in hierarchical Bayesian modeling

 The issue with this simple procedure is that the orthogonal projection in Equation~\ref{projection} does not admit an inverse.
 As a consequence, the variable change in Equation~\ref{transformation} is ill-defined.
 We address this issue by directly modeling both $\pi(\tilde\bL)$ and $\pi(\bth|\tilde\bL)$ with machine learning generative algorithms that accurately approximate complex or even singular distributions into simpler ones through sequences of invertible mappings.
-They are called \textit{Normalizing} Flows (NFs) exactly because of their ability to regularize irregular distributions; for reviews and applications in Bayesian inference see \citet{papaspiliopoulos-etal-2007}, \citet{rezende2015variational}, and \citet{Kobyzev_2021}.
+They are called \textit{Normalizing} Flows exactly because of their ability to regularize irregular distributions; for reviews and applications in Bayesian inference see \citet{papaspiliopoulos-etal-2007}, \citet{rezende2015variational}, and \citet{Kobyzev_2021}.
 Here we also make use of a special subclass of NFs, especially designed for conditional probability distributions, \citet{trippe2018conditional}.
 Our procedure is as follows.
-We sample from the prior $\pi(\bL)$, then propagate through the hierarchy to obtain $\bth$, and finally compute $\tilde\bL$ via the projection: \begin{enumerate} \item draw $\bL_i\sim\pi(\bL)$ for $i=1,\ldots,N_{\text{samples}}$; \item draw $\bth_i\sim\pi(\bth|\bL)$ for $i=1,\ldots,N_{\text{samples}}$; \item compute $\tilde\bL_i=(I-P_{\bth_i})\bL_i$ \item check the orthogonality condition $\bth_i^T \tL_i=0$ for the samples. \end{enumerate} At this point, two complementary NFs learn the distributions needed for Equation~\ref{transformation} directly from the triples $(\bth_i,\bL_i,\tilde\bL_i)$.
-This dual construction provides the necessary ingredients for Equation~\ref{transformation}: by exploiting NFs, we approximate the mapping of Equation~\ref{projection} and obtain a regularized inverse, all while remaining consistent with the orthogonalization scheme and the hierarchical relation between priors and hyperpriors.
-This decorrelation should, in principle, ensure that the inference of physical parameters becomes more robust to the choice for the hyperparameter priors.
-It is important to remark that the sampling procedure is performed from the prior distributions of $\bL$ and $\bth$, rather than from their posteriors.
-This choice avoids any form of circular analysis, ensuring that the Normalizing Flows learn the mapping between hyperparameters and physical parameters without being biased by the specific data realization or by the posterior structure of a given dataset.
+We sample from the prior $\pi(\bL)$, then propagate through the hierarchy to obtain $\bth$, and finally compute $\tilde\bL$ via the projection: \begin{enumerate} \item draw $\bL_i\sim\pi(\bL)$ for $i=1,\ldots,N_{\text{samples}}$; \item draw $\bth_i\sim\pi(\bth|\bL)$ for $i=1,\ldots,N_{\text{samples}}$; \item compute $\tilde\bL_i=(I-P_{\bth_i})\bL_i$ \item check the orthogonality condition $\bth_i^T \tL_i=0$ for the samples. \end{enumerate} It is important to remark here that the drawing in steps 1 and 2 is performed from the prior distributions of $\bL$ and $\bth$, rather than from their posteriors.
+This choice avoids any form of circular analysis, ensuring that the Normalizing Flows learn the mapping between hyperparameters and physical parameters without being biased by the specific data realization or by the posterior structure of a given dataset\footnote{The approach we use in this work is conceptually very close to the one of \citet{Paradiso_2025} but differs in three aspects: (i) we use Normalizing Flows instead of GAMs for integration with our nested sampling framework and exact Jacobian computation; (ii) we apply the reparametrization within a hierarchical structure and our hyperparameters are in the conditional prior $\pi(\bm{\theta}|\bm{\Lambda})$ and in the hyperprior $\pi(\bm{\Lambda})$ (iii) we do not sample from the posterior to train the NFs.}.